Mycron

 Mycron was a pioneer manufacturer of microcomputers, located in Oslo, Norway.

 Originally named Norsk Data Industri, the company was founded in 1975 by Lars Monrad Krohn, who was also one of the founding fathers of Norsk Data.
 Among the employees are Arne Maus (1986–89) and Gisle Hannemyr.

 The company was renamed MySoft in 1999.

 Computers manufactured by Mycron

 MYCRO-1 was an Intel 8080 machine, running the MYCROPoperating system.
-Afterwards the Mycron 3 was developed, running CP/M. The Mycron 1000 featured a Zilog Z80 processor and ran MP/M. Finally the Mycron 2000 was released, based on an Intel 8086 CPU, running CP/M-86 and MP/M-86 operating systems.
+Afterwards the Mycron 3 was developed, running CP/M. The Mycron 1000 featured a Zilog Z80 processor and ran MP/M. In 1981, the Mycron 2000 was released, based on an Intel 8086 CPU, running CP/M-86 and MP/M-86 operating systems.